CryptoKube-io/devcon4-workshop/01_geth_light/README.md

 **Introduces:** terraform, docker, geth, Eth light client

-Our first task is to use Terraform and Ansible to deploy a light client in a Docker container.
+Our first task is to use Terraform to deploy a light client in a Docker container.
 The primary goal is to introduce the tools with minimal chance for complications (avoiding full nodes and cloud providers).
 In addition, this light client will be used to interact with more advanced systems in later exercises.

 ### Terraform Config
 This Terraform config is very basic.
 It checks Docker Hub for the latest stable geth image, downloads it, and creates a container from it.